Between 1&2: Critical reception

-Writing for NME, Tanu I. Raj noted that while Between 1&2 looks back on Twice's "growth with fondness and pride, and leave[s] us with the promise of better things to come", it suffers to some "road bumps".
+Writing for NME, Tanu I. Raj noted that while Between 1&2 looks back on Twice's "growth with fondness and pride, and leave[s] us with the promise of better things to come", it suffers from some "road bumps".

 Commercial performance

-In South Korea the mini album took third place, with over 519,000 units sold, on the Hanteo Monthly Chart, setting a new personal record for the group.
-This broke the group's previous sales for More & More on the chart.
-It debuted at number 2 on South Korea's Circle Album Chart with 995,614 units sold in two pre-sale days.
+On August 25, 2022, it was reported that pre-order sales of Between 1&2 had surpassed 1 million copies, exceeding Twice's previous career high of 700,000 pre-orders for Formula of Love: O+T=<3, and making Twice the third female K-pop group to exceed 1 million pre-orders after Blackpink and Aespa.
+Between 1&2 debuted at number 2 on South Korea's Circle Album Chart with 995,614 units sold.
 In Japan, it debuted at number 4 on Oricon's Digital Albums Chart and at number 10 on Billboard Japan's Hot Albums chart.
+In October 2022, it became Twice's first album to be certified Million by the Korea Music Content Association.

-On the US Billboard 200, the EP peaked at number 3, selling over 100,000 equivalent album units.
-Of these, 94,000 were pure sales, 6,000 were streaming-equivalent units, and a negligible amount were track-equivalent units.
+In the United States, the EP peaked at number 3 on the Billboard 200 with over 100,000 equivalent album units.
+Of these, 94,000 were pure sales, 6,000 were streaming-equivalent units, and a negligible number were track-equivalent units.
 It is their fifth and best selling album on the chart after Formula of Love: O+T=<3.
+According to Luminate's Year-End U.S. Report, Between 1&2 was the sixth best-selling CD album of 2022 in the United States, with 199,000 copies sold.